hypo69/hypo/pytest/gemini/src/webdriver/_docs/driver_dependency_tree.md

 2. **`@pytest.fixture` for Driver:**  The `driver_instance` fixture provides a fresh driver object for each test function, ensuring isolation.

-3. **Specific Exception Handling:** The `test_click_element_not_clickable` test demonstrates how to use `pytest.raises` to specifically test for `ElementClickInterceptedException`.
+3. **Specific Exception Handling:** The `test_click_element_not_clickable` test demonStartes how to use `pytest.raises` to specifically test for `ElementClickInterceptedException`.
 This is more robust and informative than just catching a generic exception.

 4. **Clearer Test Names:** Test names now accurately describe the test's purpose, making the test suite easier to understand.